 If your bariatric surgeon cannot accommodate your aftercare needs then try contacting other area surgeons and hospitals.
 Even though you may not have been a patient, you likely can attend their bariatric support groups and get other good information that helps to answer your needs.
 Some hospital bariatric support groups even offer patients the ability to conference call-into the meetings.
 You can find weight loss surgeons and ask about their bariatric support groups on Bariatric Surgery Source.
 Or find a support group through the Obesity Action Coalition.

 Starting your own group is another possibility.
 You might be able to resource a competent moderator, as well.
 Many weight loss surgery patients undergo training to become bariatric coaches through Colleen Cook’s Bariatric Support Centers International (BSCI).
-These patients then run telephone bariatric support groups.

 The same can be said about your primary physician.
 If he does not have a knowledge about bariatric surgery, you are free to research other doctors who might.